RNCTX/N595TC/index.md

 [Weight-Balance](WB.pdf)

 If you're interested in this aircraft feel free to contact me via the email link above.
 Unfortunately I just don't have time to fly it enough to justify keeping it.
-This is the best equipped Commander 114 in the United States, arguably the best equipped airplane for sale for less than $200,000 on the market.
+This is the best equipped Commander 114 in the United States, arguably the best equipped airplane for sale under $200,000, period.
 There is nothing else out there with such a low total time and modern equipment for sale at this price point.